edoshor/transcoder-manager/README.md

 -

 ### Custom base path
 By default, the application is expected to be served under the root path.
-If you want it to be served on a different path, use your favorite http server to reverse proxy it under whatever path you want.
-Just set a custom header, **X-Forwarded-Base-Path**, with this path.
+If you want it to be served on a different path set a custom header, **X-Forwarded-Base-Path**, with this path (start with leading '/').